Skip to navigation Skip to content

 Risks to a customer's privacy have been identified.
 See Separating Safely - protecting personal details to make sure the customer's personal details are safe before progressing.

-This document outlines guidelines for Service Officers in helping customer's complete claims and forms.
+This document explains how Service Officers can help customers complete claims and forms.

 Assistance

-Assisting customers in completing forms is central to Services Australia's aim of providing support.
-The type of assistance offered will vary from customer to customer to address their individual needs.
+Helping customers to complete forms is central to Services Australia's principles of being simple and helpful.
+The type of help offered will vary depending on the customer’s needs.

-In all cases (except Medicare claims) where support is given, a DOC must be recorded on the customer's record to outline:
+In all cases (except Medicare claims) where support is given, a DOC must be recorded on the customer's record stating the:

-- the type of assistance provided (that is, completing the full form or individual questions), and
+• type of assistance provided (that is, completing the full form or individual questions)

-For Medicare claim forms make a note on the claim form or VG4 form that the customer is unable to complete or sign the claim form and reasons why.
-A note should also be recorded in CDMS.
+For Medicare claims, make a note on the claim form (MS014) or complete a VG4 form noting that the customer is unable to sign or complete the form independently and the reason why.
+A comment should also be recorded in the personal tab of the claimant’s CDMS.
+See the Resources page for a link to the forms.

-Staff should not help customers complete the Private Company (MOD PC).
-Information needed for the form is only available from those who know the details of the company.
-Services Australia suggests the customer talks to the company tax agent or accountant and consider having them complete the form on their behalf.
+Staff should not help customers complete the Private Company form (MOD PC).
+Information needed for this form is only available from those who know the company’s details.
+The customer should be directed to the company tax agent or accountant for help and consider having them complete the form on their behalf.

-The Service Officer can help complete claim forms for customers:
+Service Officers can help complete claim forms for customers who:

-- who are vulnerable (for example, those with a disability or customers with language barriers) and
+• are vulnerable (for example, those with a disability or customers with language barriers)

-- ask for more assistance (or where the Service Officer in the Service Centre identifies that the customer is incapable of completing the form)
+• ask for help (or where the Service Officer in the Service Centre identifies that the customer is not able to complete the form on their own)

 Note on the form (or for Medicare complete a VG4 form) that the customer is unable to complete or sign the form and reasons why.